 - Set up a coordinated review plan so that our Student Life, Residence Life, Campus Life, Health Center and Counseling Center (along with our College Counsel) collaborate to identify and support students who may need extra encouragement and guidance

-- Established a net work of Building Wardens to promptly take advantage of available security
+- Established a Area Response Team (ART) to promptly take advantage of available security in all major buildings

-- Invested in the IRIS Notification System for rapid distribution of alert messages
+- Invested in the Regroup Notification System for rapid distribution of alert messages

 - Offer students ready access to the training video titled "Shots Fired on Campus", an excellent primer on how to respond if the unthinkable occurs

 - Maintain ongoing awareness of evolving recommendations for how to cope with the shooter phenomena, adapting our plans accordingly.

 One of our five key mission aims is that our students become global citizens.
 To encounter and process one's experience of other cultures is a vital part of achieving that aim.
 Hundreds of students are outside the US every year.
 Among the ways we guard their safety are these:

 - Pre-travel orientation programs for students and faculty, dealing with safety, cross-cultural sensitivity, and so on

 - Special insurance policies designed for foreign travel exposure